 - 1 cup heavy cream

-- 1 packet Italian Dressing Mix 0.7 ounces
+- 1 0.7-ounce packet Italian dressing mix

-- 1 cup instant potato flakes optional
+- 1 cup instant potato flakes (optional)

-- 1 tablespoon dried parsley optional
+- 1 tablespoon dried parsley (optional)

 - Cook rice according to package directions.2 cups uncooked white rice

 “No one ever injured their eyesight by looking